akacurzes/TrialByDigital/README.md

 	•	Journalists (enhanced coverage + visual data)
 	•	Civil rights observers (accountability tools)
 	•	Investigators & analysts (pattern recognition across trials)
 	•	Artists & creators (translating courtroom emotion into interactive 			exhibits)

 AI Usage:
 Trial By Digital is a Granite-compatible multimodal AI system.
-While current Whisper + DeepFace tools simulate functionality, the architecture is built to directly plug into IBM’s Granite Speech 8B and Instruct models for next-gen accuracy, enterprise compliance, and scalability.
+The architecture is built to directly plug into IBM’s Granite Speech 8B and Instruct models for next-gen accuracy, enterprise compliance, and scalability.
 This platform uses AI not just to interpret data, but to document and preserve emotional reality in an evidentiary form.

 Why It’s Unique:
 No one else is doing this.
 Trial By Digital is the first system to treat courtroom behavior as structured data, using AI to reveal hidden emotional narratives.
 It redefines transparency and gives the legal system a new form of accountability, insight, and storytelling.
 It’s also a cultural tool, bridging AI, law, and digital art and it’s built to scale.